xclarifyio/wp-clarify/readme.txt

 ## Housekeeping

-While Github is the definitive location for all development on this plugin, it is also hosted in WordPress' SVN repository to make it available in the Plugin Directory.
-Instructions on synchronizing repositories are here: http://ben.lobaugh.net/blog/147853/creating-a-two-way-sync-between-a-github-repository-and-subversion
+While this is hosted in WordPress' SVN repository, no development is performed there.
+For the latest and greatest development version, check out the Github repository: https://github.com/Clarify/wp-clarify